ZachiNachshon/provisioner/docs-site/site/content/docs/latest/plugins/provisioner-runtime.md

 ## Runtime Engine

-The `provisioner-runtime` pip package is required to dynamically load any plugin it finds installed as pip packages.
+The `provisioner-runtime` pip package is required to dynamically load plugins from local pip.

-Provisioner plugins are configured to hook into provisioner CLI menu and add its commands so they'll become visibile once those are identified by provisioner at runtime.
+Provisioner plugins are configured to hook into provisioner CLI menu, their commands become visibile once those are identified and loaded by provisioner at runtime.

-Removing such plugins from pip will remove them from `provisioner` CLI menu as well.
+Removing such plugins from pip will remove their commands from `provisioner` CLI menu as well.

 ## Framework